-Travis Larson, an editor for The Family Handyman, will show you how to apply concentrated broadleaf herbicide to kill weeds in your yard.
+Travis Larson, an editor for The Family Handyman, will show you how to apply concentrated broadleaf herbicide to kill weeds in your yard in our video tutorial.

 Individually coat weeds with a glove dipped in herbicide solution.
 Note the protective rubber glove under the cloth glove.